tyoeer/Chaoshead/README.md

 - All publicly available 1.0 object properties except Sign icons
 - And input switches, except the "Players Required" property
 - And (item) Beamers
+- Background objects and structures

-Unsupported content like paths, background stuff, and stuff inside objects will get discarded.
+Unsupported content like paths, and stuff inside objects will get discarded.

 ## Terminology